christian-brindley/jwtpop/README.md

 #### Authentication nodes

-You'll need to add all four groovy scripts as scripted decision nodes.
-Once done, you can build an authentication tree
+You'll need to add all four groovy scripts as [scripted decision nodes](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/#auth-node-scripted-decision).
+Once done, you can build an authentication tree to handle authentication and registration.
+For simplicity, you can split the registration into an inner tree - for example: